I Want One of Those: History

 £4.65 million, payable over three years.

 In August 2010, I Want One of Those and the wedding planning website Confetti were sold by Findel plc to The Hut Group for £600,000.

+In July 2023, THG confirmed the sale of the OnDemand division, including IWOOT, to its existing leadership team as ZavviGroup Ltd, with financial backing from investment firm Gordon Brothers.